technomancy/bussard/readme.md

 Releases for each platform are [on itch.io](https://technomancy.itch.io/bussard).
 Windows and Mac OS X releases are standalone, but `.love` file releases require having [LÖVE](https://love2d.org).
-Version 0.9.x is supported, but 0.10.0 is recommended for syntax highlighting support.
+Version 0.9.x is supported, but 0.10.x or higher is recommended for syntax highlighting support.

 When running from source, type `love .` from a checkout.